 Yep.
 I drafted at 14 last year and will be at 15 this year.
 I better be the one starting the runs, because there will be 28 picks between my opportunities.
 It’s gonna hurt, but at some point, I’m gonna have to pass by a good hitter and draft a closer… and then do it again later.
 Catcher?
 We’ll see what happens.

 Normally this term is used to talk about how you’ll allocate your money in a fantasy baseball auction.
 In this case, I’m speaking on roster construction.
 A 50-player roster leaves a lot of leeway in how I build it.
 As far as I know, there are no limitations on how I fill my roster, as long as I can field a legal active roster.
 It’s gonna be a little tricky.
 I want to get enough depth on offense so that I can weather any injury storms that come along.
 But I also want to roster plenty of pitching so I can stream in for favorable matchups and cover up any duds.
 Right now I’m thinking my reserve roster will mirror my active roster as far as makeup.
 I suspect I’ll be able to grab a few middle relievers I like pretty late, so I may build up offensive depth first.

-What else should I be thinking about?
+What else should I be thinking about in my draft strategy for this league?
 Am I missing anything?
 I’ve played in plenty of deep leagues, and many that didn’t allow trades.
 With no waiver wire either this is something new for me.
-Reach out to me on Twitter @rotodaddy with your suggestions.
+Feel free to make fun of my picks on Twitter @rotodaddy.
+Better yet, throw me a few suggestions.